Max-q-rockets/RheologyCalc/README.md

-The 2 files you want are TernViscPlotE4.m and visc.m.
+The 3 files you want are TernViscPlotE4.m, visc1.m, and visc2.m.
 The rest are just stepping stones during development.